- Gynecological examination

 The myoma uterini (fibroma the leiomyomas) are the most common benign gynecological.
 They usually affect women from the 30 years old.
-The growth of fibroids is dependent on estrogen, so they can grow as women have rules, conversely once the input menopause the size of fibroids is reduced.
+The growth of fibroids is dependent on estrogen, so they can grow as women have rules, instead upon entry menopause fibroids size is reduced.
 They can affect different areas of the uterus, be single or multiple and of different sizes.

 What are the symptoms?

 The fibroids puedes be asymptomatic symptoms as the result:

 - Feeling of abdominal swelling, gas or constipation.

 - Pain during sex.